Shapirogilad/100DaysOfRTL/README.md

 The final product is amazing - a small and simple RISC-V processor that I implemented myself.

 The assignments are gradual and each stage makes use of the tools I have acquired so far.

+In this project I slightly upgraded the tb files, instead of generating Regular tests, I performed automatic tests that give an indication if the component works or not without looking at the waveform.

+The tests also give an indication of where the run failed and what we expected to receive compared to what we actually received.